Tpj-root/CustomizeAssemblePC/README.md

 A customizable PC price list and build reference.
 Easily compare components, track prices, and assemble your own PC configurations.

-Got it 👍 You want to build a **structured master list** for your price tracker CSV.
-Here’s a detailed breakdown for **PC parts inventory**:

 ---

 ## ✅ CSV Columns